Ignoring errors is useful for when you want to implement new rules to existing production APIs.

 Any of the matching paths will have any results stripped out of the final report.

-The feature was a community contribution by Calvin Lobo.
+This ignore file feature was a community contribution by Calvin Lobo.